 Shelter took me on a wild ride, as I struggled to figure out how to put it all together without making the viewer dizzy.
 So many layers of landscape, and only one layer of paint.
-It is an image of a powerful place, but it is also fine craft, made of cloth and paint, each brushstroke necessary and painted with the purpose of fitting together and describing the exact color of that tree, that limb-full of leaves, that particular part of the sky peeking through the leaves.
-Maintaining the integrity of the picture plane, while simultaneously surrendering to the mosaic of color offered up by living things in the blue air of our landscape…that’s my holy grail.
-It is an impossible task, but that is what painters do.
-There were some swirling, arcing motions that became too insistent and overtook the composition, so I had to add small stops, small brushstrokes to break the lines.
+It is an image of a place, but it is also craft, an object made of cloth and paint, each brushstroke necessary and painted with the purpose of fitting together and describing the exact color of that tree, that limb-full of leaves, that particular part of the sky peeking through the leaves.
+Maintaining the integrity of the picture plane, while simultaneously expressing the mosaic of the color of living things in the blue air…that’s my holy grail.
+It is a difficult, but that is what painters do.
+There were some swirling motions that became too insistent and overtook the composition, so I had to add small stops, small brushstrokes to break the lines.
 Note: the color shifts are are result of changing light in my studio…it tells you how much light has to do with the color of paint!

 Here is a progression of my most recent painting Headwaters, 36" x 36".
 After doing a full charcoal drawing, fixed with retouch varnish, I began painting in the top left corner, working in a clockwise fashion from there.
 My biggest mistake was painting the rock face on the mid left too dark.
 It threw off the feeling of illuminated dark and I had to scrape out a days work and repaint it.
 Some swearing was involved, and faith that good things come with time.
 This idea of being your own harshest critic, and a willingness to undo work that has been done, is one of the least enjoyable parts of being an artist, but it is absolutely essential to producing your best work.
 I am happy with the results.
 This painting will be part of a solo exhibit called "Lit" at the Newburyport Art Association, opening April 17th at 6 PM.